Steve Linford: Awards

-In 2003 the New York Times dedicated the front page of its Business section to an article about Steve Linford.
-Since then he has spoken on spam and security at government hearings, the European Parliament and the UN.
+In 2003 The New York Times dedicated the front page of its Business section to an article about Steve Linford.
+Since then he has spoken on spam and cybersecurity at government hearings, the European Parliament and the UN.
 In 2003 he was named as one of the technical industry's 'Top 50 Agenda Setters' by Silicon Magazine.
 In 2004 he was given the Internet Hero Award by the British ISP Association ISPA.
 In 2005 he was nominated for Outstanding Contribution to the UK Technology Industry.